Music Academy

 Teaches age 10 and above

 Ava Brewster is the flute instructor at the NDSU Music Academy.
-She is a recent NDSU graduate in General Music and Neuroscience, and this is her fourth year teaching at the Academy.
-She is from Moorhead, MN, and has played the flute for 12 years.
+She received her Bachelor’s degree in General Music and Neuroscience at NDSU in 2021, and this is her sixth year teaching at the Academy.
+She is from Moorhead, MN, and has played the flute for 13 years.
 Ava loves teaching and playing the flute and strives to help young players develop their ability to express themselves musically.

 Cameron Solberg, oboe